June 28th 2001:

 The journey takes six hours in all and I see the most appalling lorry accidents, six in all – which now I consider a lot.
 I don't know yet that later, on my way to Surat, I'll see an accident every five minutes, and I'll become so accustomed to these road accidents that I'll scarcely notice them any more.
 Now, along the road to Jaipur, I am upset by all the accidents we pass, wrecked lorries whose driver's cabins just don't exist any longer.
 At a certain point I see a man lying on the ground no more than a couple of metres from one of these overturned lorries.
 At first I think the man must be dead, perhaps he was one of the drivers involved in the crash, but then I realise that he is simply sleeping and not even the noise of the lorry accident so nearby had woken him!

 On arriving in Jaipur bus station we are attacked on all sides by taxi, rickshaw and scooter drivers all touting for business.
 I go with a certain Mr Sudhir, a fellow passenger here on business, to the Mangal Hotel.
 Mr Sudhir, such a kind person, is a sales representative for a firm that does works in marble and he has already been to Italy, to Carrara.
 He is evidently at home in the Mangal Hotel and he even gets me a discount!
 This is an acquaintance who will turn out to be very precious to me.
 To start with he has saved me from being assailed by rickshaw drivers at the bus station, and then this Mangal Hotel is just the kind of hotel I usually choose to stay at: basic without being squalid or too dirty.
 There are rooms of varying categories and prices and I am given a single room, not nearly as nice as Mr Sudhir's in which there's even a colour television, and I can't help wondering what the small crowd of idle boys on each floor are there to do.
-In the evening Mr Sudhir takes me out to eat at Niro's, the best restaurant in the city, where I enjoy a truly delicious vegetarian meal.

 I had written to my hosts in Jaipur but had not received a reply, so now I call them to find out whether they can in fact put me up.
 The first person I call is Agrawal who tells me that he is really busy right now due to a meeting of all the Kadi members.
 However, he says he will come to the hotel at eight o'clock tomorrow morning.